eebette/BitwardenRESTAPIServerDocker/README.md

 ```

 ## Building the image
-If you want to build the image locally, the easiest way is to clone the Github repo and build from there:
+If you want to build the image locally, the easiest way is to clone the GitHub repo and build from there:

 ```sh
 git clone https://github.com/eebette/BitwardenRESTAPIServerDocker